KelvCodes/Animation-login-signup-page/README.md

 - **📝 Sign-Up Form** – Register new users effortlessly
 - **🔑 Sign-In Form** – Securely log in with saved credentials
 - **📱 Responsive Design** – Looks great on all devices.
-- **🎨 Clean UI** – A modern, intuitive, and engaging experience with.
+- **🎨 Clean UI** – A modern, intuitive, and engaging experience with smooth.
 -  **🖱 Easy Reset**: Clear your input with a single button.